Warren & Migliaccio, L.L.P.

 No two marriages are ever the same, which means that no two divorces are, either.
 And when it comes to settling divorce matters, you want a team that fights for your individual needs.

 At Warren & Migliaccio, we care deeply about our work and are dedicated to providing each client with quality, individualized representation.
 If you have questions about using a Rule 11 agreement in your divorce, we want to hear from you.
-Call our offices today at (888) 584-9614 or contact us online for a free consultation, and let one of our dedicated family attorneys protect your rights during this important transition.
+Call our law firm today at (888) 584-9614 or contact us online for a free consultation.
+Let one of our dedicated family attorneys protect your rights and provide you the best legal advice during this important transition.

 Get Help Now!